habibi242/habibi242/README.md

 - 👋 Hi, I’m @habibi242
 - 👀 I’m interested in Blockchain and trading
 - 🌱 I’m currently learning FinTech
-- 💞️ I’m looking to collaborate on how to build a dapp bot

 <!---